 Travel back in Subaru’s history and you’ll discover that the Outback began in 1995 as a premium trim level for a Legacy wagon.
 The following year it began acquiring characteristic features we’ve come to expect—like a raised suspension.

-Now in its fourth generation, the Outback pleases buyers by splitting the difference between a wagon and an SUV.
-It offers a choice between four- and six-cylinder engines; the former is available with manual and continuously variable transmissions, while the later has a conventional automatic transmission.
+Now in its fifth generation, the Outback pleases buyers by splitting the difference between a wagon and an SUV.
+It offers a choice between four- and six-cylinder engines, and Subaru has made shifting choices easy by offering only one: a continuously variable transmission (CVT) with paddles that control a six-speed manual mode.
 All-wheel drive is standard on all Outbacks.